roguehistory/DIGH-HIST3812/content/en/docs/3-schedule.md

 	- Building 7
 		- Documenting with Mkdocs, Python, and Github.io
 		- Simple data visualizations as data exploration
 + Wk 8 - Mar 8
 	- Creations 2
 	- Building 8
 		- supporting materials to be provided as per class interests, (direct students to consider craftingdh and digiarch materials), just more time to build the notebooks
 + Wk 9 - Mar 15
 	- Measuring 1
 	- Building 9
 		- supporting materials to be provided as per class interests, (direct students to consider craftingdh and digiarch materials), just more time to build the supporting website
+		- Jupyter Notebooks Due
 + Wk 10 - Mar 22
 	- Measuring 2
 	- Building 10
 		- nothing new assigned
+		- Dr Graham will present the bundled collection of notebooks to the class
 + Wk 11 - Mar 29
 	- Case Studies Develop (no new readings)
 + Wk 12 - Apr 5
 	- Case Studies, Notebooks, presented to the world.
+	- Case studies due
+	- Exit ticket due within 10 days after the final day of term.